We may sometimes use terms you won't be familiar with. Find out here what they mean.

 A type of registration.
-All new registrants, regardless of seniority, must work under supervision approved by us for at least 6 to 12 months to become familiar with New Zealand practice and culture.
+All doctors seeking registration in the General scope of practice, regardless of seniority, must work under supervision approved by us for at least 6 to 12 months to become familiar with New Zealand practice and culture.

 The only exception to this supervised period is for New Zealand and Australian graduates who have already completed their internship in Australia.

 A type of registration.
 A doctor who has completed their formal vocational training overseas, and whose qualifications, training and experience are considered either equivalent to, or as satisfactory as, that of a New Zealand-trained specialist may obtain Provisional Vocational registration.
 They must work under supervision for at least 6 to 18 months and complete our requirements for registration in a vocational scope.
 Those requirements may include undertaking some form(s) of assessment.